- Books, Literature, and Writing»

-HUNDING'S SAGA - 1: UNFOLDING THE SAGA, A Viking Raid Sees Hunding Homeless
+HUNDING'S SAGA - 1: THE SAGA UNFOLDS - A Viking Raid Sees Hunding Homeless

 In the quiet coastal settlement of Soenderstrand no-one knows what Urd has in store for them...

 Gather around good neighbours, noble guests, trusted household men and maids.
 Help yourselves to ale or mead and be seated as close to the hearth on this cold evening as you can without roasting yourselves.
 Listen closely as I tell you of a young man who began life humbly amongst poor fisherfolk on Jylland's south-eastern shore, not far from Hedeby.